onivim/oni2/docs/docs/for-developers/building.md

 ### Extension host

-If there's a problem in-between Oni2 and the extension, it can be helpful to build and instrument your won copy of the extension host.
+If there's a problem in-between Oni2 and the extension, it can be helpful to build and instrument your own copy of the extension host.

 #### Building